-Mr G strolled out on the lawn
+Mr G strolled outdoors on the lawn

 In his heart there beat a sweet song

-In his tree hung a feeder
+In a tree hung his feeder

 Filled with succulent seed-fer